amitverma202/Go-CRUD-Project/README.md

 # Library Management API

-This API provides endpoints to manage a library system, allowing users to perform CRUD operations on books.
+This API provides endpoints to manage a Simple library management system, allowing users to perform CRUD operations on books.

 ## Setup